Mobile Apps

 });

 apiKey and endpoint are both required — a native app has no sensible default for either.
+Mobile properties have no tracking domain of their own, so the endpoint is the shared collector https://feynman.clickstream.com; that is exactly what the dashboard's own React Native install snippet emits.
 AsyncStorage already matches the StorageAdapter interface, so you pass it directly; omit it and the SDK uses an in-memory store (fine for tests, data lost on restart).
 Pass AppState and the session re-checks its 30-minute idle window every time the app returns to the foreground.

 Track screens, taps, and events